 200 HOUR YOGA ALLIANCE TEACHER TRAINING

 We are proud to partner with Always at Aum Yoga School to host a 200 Hour Yoga Teacher Training, starting this January at our studio in Huntington, NY!
+Always at Aum Yoga School is an international organization dedicated to empowering students to make healthier decisions by becoming yoga educated and has graduated over 1,000 students through their teacher training programs.
 This amazing and comprehensive training will give you the foundation you need to:

 Deepen your practice and understanding of the physical and philosophical aspects of yoga